 - To ensure your company is recruiting and retaining the most diverse talent who will feel free to be their authentic selves in their workplace.

-- To build the company’s internal knowledge on direct steps it can take to provide true affirmation of all individuals’ gender identities and expressions and these vitals steps will provide for a supportive inclusive environment for all.
+- To build the company’s internal knowledge on direct steps it can take to provide true affirmation of all individuals’ gender identities and expressions and these vitals steps will provide a supportive inclusive environment for all.

-The Costs of Exclusion
+The Price of Exclusion